 The Macquarie Dictionary named ‘halal snack pack’ as a runner-up word of the year for 2016, behind ‘fake news’.
 However, online voting for the people’s choice award put it first.
 The dictionary defines this gourmet’s delight as ‘a fast food combining layers of hot chips, grated cheese, halal doner kebab meat, garlic sauce, barbecue sauce and chilli sauce.
 Abbrev: HSP’.

-Such is the popularity of the HSP that in December 2015 it inspired a Facebook group called the Halal Snack Pack Appreciation Society, where members can leave reviews of their favourite snack packs.
-The group (as of January 2017) has 179,080 members.
+Such was the popularity of the HSP that in December 2015 it inspired a Facebook group called the Halal Snack Pack Appreciation Society, where members could leave reviews of their favourite snack packs.
+The group (as of January 2017) had 179,080 members.

 Among the fans was Labor Senator Sam Dastyari who famously offered to treat right-wing anti-Islam Senator Pauline Hanson to an HSP in Sydney’s western suburbs.
 Of course she said no, claiming (without any evidence) that 98 per cent of Australians were also against halal.
 The Labor Party certainly isn’t.
 In Perth, prior to the federal election, a record eight metre long snack pack was the highlight of a party fundraiser.

 Although the fame of the snack pack has rocketed in the last few years, its heritage goes back a lot further.
 Kebab shops have been around in Australia since the mid-60s and proliferated in the 1980s.
 It’s not clear who first served the kebab components over chips in a polystyrene tray, but the South Australians are claiming it as a local invention.
 Only it’s not called a halal snack pack.
 Over there, where they do things differently, it’s called an AB.
 If you really, really want to know what that stands for, follow this link.
 Be warned, it’s not pretty.